 Specific degree requirements vary depending on your degree option.
 The requirements range from 30 to 36 credit hours.

 The graduate academic certificate in Art Museum Education offers theoretical grounding and practical experience in the field.
 Utilizing the rich museum resources in the region, you explore and interact with a vibrant and forward-thinking landscape of museum education.

 It provides professional training and expertise in the use of art museums as educational resources for school educators.
 In addition to the region's rich museum resources, you'll benefit from UNT's experienced faculty, course offerings and educator-training opportunities.

 The certificate requires 15 credit hours, including a 6-credit hour internship.

 We offer teaching assistantships and fellowships, area assistantships, and scholarships to help you pursue your degree.
 Levels of appointment and positions vary from semester to semester.
 Students awarded half-time appointments receive state-paid health insurance for themselves, a reduced rate on insurance for spouses and children, and out-of-state tuition waivers.

 Visit our website for more information about scholarships, assistantships and fellowships awarded by the college.

-Nadine Kalin, Associate Professor; Ph.D., University of British Columbia.
+Nadine Kalin, Professor; Ph.D., University of British Columbia.
 Post-political critique; curriculum theory; social practice in contemporary art; art museum education; pedagogical ethics; arts-based inquiry and strategies of aesthetic resistance; institutional critique; (post)qualitative methodologies.